-James Bond 007: Blood Stone is a third-person shooter developed by Bizarre Creations and published by Activision ( Square Enix in Japan) on November 2, 2010 for the Xbox 360, PlayStation 3, Nintendo DS (ported by n-Space), and PC (ported by High Moon Studios).
-Released alongside GoldenEye 007, James Bond 007: Blood Stone features an original story in the James Bond franchise that that involves bio-weapons.
-It features the voice & likeness of Daniel Craig as James Bond, Judi Dench as M, and British singer Joss Stone (playing the role of love interest Nicole Hunter).
-She also performs the game's main theme: I'll Take It All.
+James Bond 007: Blood Stone (sometimes stylized as 007: Blood Stone) is a third-person shooter developed by Bizarre Creations and published by Activision ( Square Enix in Japan) for the Xbox 360, PlayStation 3, Nintendo DS (ported by n-Space), and PC (ported by High Moon Studios) on November 2, 2010.

 The game's story is set in the same universe as the recent Daniel Craig films.
 As Her Majesty's best agent, James Bond is tasked to find the whereabouts of a missing project.
 He is assisted by M and along the way meets Nicole Hunter, a wealthy British socialite.
 The story will take Bond across the globe, including stops in Athens, Istanbul, Monaco, Siberia and Bangkok, to try to unravel the conspiracy surround the disappearance of the weapon.